hrudai2002/Calculator/README.md

 This is a simple arithmetic calculator built with REACT.JS library.

-download the Zip file or clone the repository
+Download the zip file or clone the repository

 go to cmd and click this commands to view the project